 - Please inform the Uplift team if you are an elected official or candidate so that we can mark your petition appropriately.

-2.6 As the creator of a campaign, you may have access to the names, phone numbers and other personal information of individuals taking part in your campaign action.
-This information is provided for the purpose of participation in a specified action and may not be used for any purpose other than intended.
+2.6 As the creator of a campaign, you do not have automatic access to the names, phone numbers and other personal information of individuals supporting your petition.
+You may be provided this information if it is provided for the purpose of participation in a specified action ie survey and may not be used for any purpose other than intended.

 2.7 Where an action is a petition and is intended to be submitted to the action target(s) named in the petition, the signature records attached to the action may only be given to the target(s) named in the petition or to a direct representative of the named target(s).